Mi1ms/MockBack-/README.md

-# MockBack
+# Verification of Machine

+**List of status machine**
-**verification of status machine,list with status** Developement Front, with fake-backend.
+Developement Front, with fake-backend.
 Use Angular v6.0 and Json-server

 ## Prerequisite

-notions Angular
+*notions Angular
+*TypeScript

 ## Install

-*Json-server for the fake-Back you can see more here : https://github.com/typicode/json-server
+Json-server for the fake-Back you can see more [on official doc](https://github.com/typicode/json-server)
 ```
         npm install -g json-server
 ```

+## For BackEnd Part
 *Create file db.json with data && Start Json Server
 ```
         // db.json
 {
   "indicators": [
     {